lemairetheo/R-type/client/input/button/button.md

 ---

-## Résultat attendu
+## Expected Result

-1. Une fenêtre SFML avec un bouton centré.
+1. An SFML window with a centered button.
-2. Le bouton change de taille et de couleur lorsqu'il est survolé.
+2. The button changes size and color when hovered over.
-3. Lors d’un clic sur le bouton, la console affiche **"Bouton cliqué !"**.
+3. When the button is clicked, the console displays **"Button clicked!"**.

 ---

-## Remarques
+## Notes

-- **Polices personnalisées** : Assurez-vous que le fichier `Arial.ttf` est disponible dans le chemin `../client/asset/fonts/Arial.ttf`.
-Vous pouvez utiliser n'importe quelle autre police en modifiant le fichier source.
+- **Custom Fonts**: Make sure the file `Arial.ttf` is available in the path `../client/asset/fonts/Arial.ttf`.
+You can use any other font by modifying the source file.
-- **Extensibilité** : La classe peut être étendue pour inclure d'autres types d'animations ou d'interactions.
+- **Extensibility**: The class can be extended to include other types of animations or interactions.